 Wolverhampton located about 150 miles northwest of London.

-contacted the Telegraph with an astounding confession.
+immediately contacted the Telegraph with an astounding confession.

-French said he was the source of the leaks!!
+had inadvertently been the source of the leaks!!

 that he was 14 years old when he attended the Strand School